tanaydw/CenterTrack/README.md

 ## Inference

-Please refer to [Inference.ipynb](Inference.ipynb) notebook for running the code on a video/image.
-A sample code is shown in the notebook for demo purpose as well.
+Please refer to [INFERENCE_CAR_A.ipynb](INFERENCE_CAR_A.ipynb) notebook for running the object detection inference code on a video/image.
+This notebook performs the Step 1 (Car A) explained in the introduction.

+For running the scene recreation script, please refer to [INFERENCE_CAR_B.ipynb](INFERENCE_CAR_B.ipynb).
+This notebook performs the Step 2 (Car B) explained in the introduction.

 ## Training CenterTrack